Cologne Falcons: History

 After a good 2009 season when the team came second in the league the Falcons declined, coming sixth in 2010 and 2011.
-In 2012, the club was able to win the northern division of the GFL 2, earning the right to play last placed GFL team Lübeck Cougars for a place in the GFL in 2013.
+In 2012, the club was able to win the northern division of the GFL2, earning the right to play last placed GFL team Lübeck Cougars for a place in the GFL in 2013.
 After losing the home game 36–42 the Falcons won in Lübeck 37–10 and earned promotion.

 Prior to the 2012 season, the Falcons underwent a major change.
 The club was rebranded as AFC Köln Falcons, dropping the English version of Cologne from its name and adopting the German version.
 Furthermore, the team emblem was changed and the club presented new shirts, but a year later the club returned to its old name.

 The 2013 season saw the club come last in its division but narrowly defend its league membership in the relegation round against the Bielefeld Bulldogs.
 In the following year the club fared much better.
 Martin Hanselmann who signed in the middle of the season 2013 continued as the head coach in 2014.
 2014 the Cologne Falcons finished third in the league and were qualified for the play-offs.
-They defeated the Stuttgart Scorpions 33–28 in the quarter finals, but lost in the semifinals to New Yorker Lions who won the 2014 Championship afterwards.
+They defeated the Stuttgart Scorpions 33–28 in the quarter-finals, but lost in the semifinals to New Yorker Lions who won the 2014 Championship afterwards.
 Corresponding to the most successful season in Cologne Falcons' history, the club celebrated its 25th anniversary.
 By the end of the current season the Cologne Falcons became sixth place in Europe's Top 20.

 In March 2015, one month before the start of the new season the Falcons informed the GFL that they were financially unable to compete in the GFL in 2015, thereby withdrawing from the league, instead competing in the tier four Oberliga Nordrhein-Westfalen in 2015, which the club won, earning promotion to the Regionalliga West.